Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 If [AIM-7F](../stores/air_to_air/aim_7.md) are loaded or simulated, the Vc indicator will show 3'o clock and 900 knots with Radar selected, and CW ON or STBY

-If [AIM-7E](../stores/air_to_air/aim_7.md) are loaded or simulated, the Vc inidicator will show 12'o clock and 000 knots with CW OFF.
+If [AIM-7E](../stores/air_to_air/aim_7.md) are loaded or simulated, the Vc indicator will show 12'o clock and 000 knots with CW OFF.

 With the range strobe between Rmax and Rmin, the IN RANGE light will be on and SHOOT lights will flash.
 They will turn off when the range strobe passes below Rmin, and the break X indication will display.

-The last check confims range and range rate indicator accuracy, and is initiated by selecting the Display Knob to VI, selecting half-action, and positioning the range strobe at 5 miles.
+The last check confirms range and range rate indicator accuracy, and is initiated by selecting the Display Knob to VI, selecting half-action, and positioning the range strobe at 5 miles.
 When VI is selected, the aim dot will jump to the upper wright, with no Rmax or Rmin strobes present.
 Using antenna hand control, the WSO will slowly range in towards zero range.
 Between 3 to 1.5 miles, the